Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/09-Putting-it-Together/README.md

 1. An endpoint for the user to log in
 1. A middleware function to determine if the user is logged in, and if so add their user info to the request object

+## Wrap-Up

+API project Phase 1 is due on Tuesday - must have at least 4 unit tests.
+Recommended to try using TDD, but alternately you can write the routes first followed by the tests.
+(Tests do not have to be passing for this submission.)

 ## Resources & Credits

 1. [Mongoose Unit Tests using Chai](https://medium.com/nongaap/beginners-guide-to-writing-mongodb-mongoose-unit-tests-using-mocha-chai-ab5bdf3d3b1d)